microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraAuditSignInLog.md

 ## Description

-The `Get-EntraAuditSignInLogs` cmdlet gets the Microsoft Entra ID sign-in log.
+The `Get-EntraAuditSignInLog` cmdlet gets the Microsoft Entra ID sign-in log.

 In addition to delegated permissions, the signed-in user must belong to at least one of the following Microsoft Entra roles to read sign-in reports: